zplato/CKAD_Study/Course_Notes/7. Services and Networking/notes.md

 * Route53 - a highly available and scalable DNS Service offered by Amazon Web Services
 * CoreDNS is the default DNS service in Kubernetes
 * Proxy Server (Client Side) - Digital Intermediary that acts as a gateway between a users computer and the internet routing traffic and potentially hiding the users IP Address
 * Reverse Proxy (Server Side) - Hides the Server from the client.
 Does additional Load balancing, SSL Termination and caching.
-Example (Nginx infront of backend services)
+Example (Nginx in front of backend services)
-* L4 Load Balancer - OSI model layer 4 (transport layer), handling TCP and UDP Traffic without inspecting applicaiton level content
+* L4 Load Balancer - OSI model layer 4 (transport layer), handling TCP and UDP Traffic without inspecting application level content
   * Works at the network level, checking things like source and destination ip, ports.
   * Routes traffic via predefined rules / algorithm (round-robin, least-connections, etc)
   * Doesn't understand protocols such as HTTP, gRPC, or WebSocket, it just forwards packets